Jason Lerch, PhD

 Methods of analyzing neuroanatomy

 The research projects outlined above depend on precise automated measurements of brain shape from MRI.
-I use a combination of image registration techniques, tissue classification and deformable models to obtain these measurements.
+Dr. Lerch and his team use a combination of image registration techniques, tissue classification and deformable models to obtain these measurements.
 Ongoing research will thus also focus on improving these methods as well as understanding precisely what they can and cannot tell us.

 - Canadian Institutes of Health Research (CIHR)